 Mountain Province Diamonds Inc - Asset Resilience Ratio

 Mountain Province Diamonds Inc (MPVD) has an Asset Resilience Ratio of 0.06% as of September 2015.
 The Asset Resilience Ratio measures the percentage of a company's total assets that are held in liquid form (cash and short-term investments).
 This metric indicates how well-positioned the company is to handle unexpected financial challenges, economic downturns, or strategic opportunities without requiring external financing.
-Read Mountain Province Diamonds Inc balance sheet liabilities for a breakdown of total debt and financial obligations.
+Check Mountain Province Diamonds Inc strategic capital allocation to assess the company's strategic physical and investment asset allocation.

 Liquid Assets